 This tutorial will go over the basic aspects of Adobe Illustrator.
 Within the immediate viewing area of the user a list of buttons and features are available to use on your Adobe Illustrator document.
 I will be going over the basic uses of these features and how you can implement them.

-The first Adobe Illustrator tutorial is the Selection Tool.
 The Selection Tool is used to select projects on the screen that you may be working on.
 Usually, a large amount of these can start to form when you are managing a project.
 You can move the files around to be easily viewed.
 However, there are limitations to this tool.
 Adobe has come up with two other Selection Tools that will solve these space issues.

 The second Adobe Illustrator tutorials are bundled.
 They are related to the Selection Tool in terms of operation.
 They are the Direct Selection Tool and the Group Selection Tool.
 The Direct Selection Tool is used to reshape an object or image by using its anchor points.
 It can change the width and height of a segment of an object or change the way it shaped by moving anchor points in a certain direction.
 The Group Selection Tool allows you to select one object on the first click and if you select again it will target all of the objects that are within its field.
 This tool helps to organized all the objects so you can select them easily.

-Next up is the Adobe Illustrator Magic Wand Tool.
+Magic Wand Tool.
 The Magic Wand Tool lets you select objects that are similar in stature.
 You can do this by just selecting one of the targets and the Magic Wand Tool will attach to the others that are similar.
 You can make the tool look for anything that you can think of within each object to connect the two.

-is the next feature within Adobe Illustrator’s long list of incredible features.
+The Lasso Tool is the next feature within Adobe Illustrator’s long list of incredible features.
 The Lasso Tool allows you to select objects by drawing around them.
 You don’t have to complete the connection all the way around the objects.
 Adobe Illustrator will make an educated guess of what you were thinking if you did not finish.
 Sometimes this is a better way than using the other tools to select objects.

-The features listed next are within the Pen Tool family.
+Pen Tool family.
 Most of them are Point Tools that help you manipulate objects.
 The Pen Tool is probably the most important tool that Adobe Illustrator CS3 has to offer.
 Anchor Points are used to define the way an object is and can be shaped.
 You can make very artistic shapes with this single tool.
 Many professional swear by it.

 The Add Anchor Point Tool allows you to add anchor points to an existing object.
 This feature will change the shape of the object indefinitely.
 It gives you more choices in the way you will your object to look.
 The Delete Anchor Point Tool deletes any anchor points on an object.
 This will also drastically change the way the object looks when displayed.
 The Convert Anchor Point Tool helps you shape objects very cleanly and precisely, so that you can get the most accurate shapes and transformations when you use anchor points.